How to Organise a Toddler-Tastic Easter Egg Hunt

 6. Make a Treasure Hunt of It

-An alternative to using a myriad of small eggs is to have a bunny-themed treasure hunt whereby your tots follow visual clues to their main egg.
-We particularly love these toddler-friendly bunny paw prints.
+An alternative to using a myriad of small eggs is to have a bunny-themed treasure hunt.
+Lay down sets of toddler-friendly bunny paw prints for your tots to follow to find their main egg.

 7. Don’t Forget the Basket!